 It does not matter if you end up evacuating your horse several times over the fire season.
 A false alarm is safer than being caught in a bushfire.

 The ACT Rural Fire Service reinforce that your life, and that of your family and friends, must be your first consideration and priority.
 Removing your horse/s from the area altogether, or activating your paddock fire plan as early as possible should be your primary course of action.

-If you are on a property that has no safer area, or you are unable to relocate early, then an evacuation area might be your only option.
-In event of a bushfire emergency that threatens any of the ACT horse paddocks the ACT Emergency Service Agency will publicly notify areas yo which horses can be removed.
+If you are on a property that has no safer area, or you have no alternative accommodation, then an evacuation area might be your only option.
+In event of a bushfire emergency that threatens any of the ACT horse paddocks ACT Emergency Service Agency will publicly notify areas yo which horses can be removed.
 If EPIC is open to receive horses they will notify this on their website http://www.exhibitionparkincanberra.com.
 If EPIC is unavailable the ESA will advise alternative destinations.

 Prepare and store an evacuation kit in an easily accessible location and place another kit in your float.
 Only use it for emergencies and check and test equipment regularly.
 Label and load a metal rubbish bin (with lid) with the following:

 extra lead rope and head collar made of natural fibres

 woollen blanket and towels

 whatever else you feel is essential for the first 24 hours e.g. feed and water if evacuating

 fire resistant clothing and equipment for you and those identified to help you.